docker/hacktoberfest-2022/README.md

 to build and install the generated extension.

-- Open Docker Desktop Dashboard and test the extension by navigating to the "Test-Extension" tab.
+- Open Docker Desktop Dashboard and test the extension by navigating to the ```Test-Extension``` tab.
 You now have a running extension!

 ![First extension](images/init-extension-screenshot.png)

 ## 🗣️Propose Your Docker Extension in the Hacktoberfest List

-- Once you have a github repo for your extension, edit the README.md and describe your extension, the pain point or user needs it solves.
+- Once you have a GitHub repo for your extension, edit the ```README.md``` and describe your extension, the pain point or user needs it solves.
-- Push the new git repo to your github account
+- Push the new Git repo to your GithHub account

 ```
  git remote add origin https://github.com/my-account/my-extension.git
  git push -u origin main
 ```

 - Fork https://github.com/docker/hacktoberfest-2022 repo
-- In your local clone of docker/harcktoberfest repo, add your extension in the list (in README.md).
+- In your local clone of ```docker/harcktoberfest``` repo, add your extension in the list (in ```README.md```).
 Don't forget to include:
   - extension name, and a one line description
-  - github repo for the description
+  - Github repo for the description
-  - status of the extension you add: `idea` (if you have not started to actually code the extension), `WIP` (some code has been started), `functional` (functionality is implemented)
+  - status of the Extension you add: `idea` (if you have not started to actually code the extension), `WIP` (some code has been started), `functional` (functionality is implemented)
   - specify if you accept PRs from other Hacktoberfest participant (set `hacktoberfest` label on your git repo)
 - commit your changes and push a branch on your local fork, and create a Pull Request in docker/harcktoberfest with your branch